samuzora/CTF-Writeups/damctf2021/Web/super-secure-translation-implementation/README.md

 Then I realized that we're given chr(), and 1, 4, and 6.
 In my script, you can see my pathetic attempt to take advantage of this.
 I printed the ord of all illegal characters and manually decomposed them to math statements with 1, 4 and 6.
 After a painstaking hour or so, I was finally done with my first payload, and hoped for the best...

 As expected it didn't work.
 After trying a few more payloads (most of them became too long for the limit of 161 chars) I finally gave up and went on to do other challs.
-The scripts and other stuff I suffered much to make can be found in this folder
+The scripts and other stuff can be found in this folder

 ---